Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications: Convergence Analysis for Oja Flow

-\subsection{Convergence of Oja flow on the Stiefel manifold}
+\subsection{Convergence of Oja Flow on the Stiefel Manifold}

-In this section, we analyze the convergence of the Oja flow on the Stiefel manifold.
+We then analyzed the convergence of the Oja flow on the Stiefel manifold.
 The convergence problem can be reformulated by examining the dynamics of the projection matrix $P(t) := U(t)U(t)^{\top}$.
 If $U(t)$ solves the Oja flow \eqref{eq:Oja_flow}, then $P(t)$ evolves according to the matrix Riccati equation:

 To analyze this equation, we introduce an auxiliary linear system whose solution trajectory spans the same subspace:

 where $Z(0)$ is assumed to be of full rank.
 The solution is $Z(t) = \mathrm{e}^{At/\varepsilon}Z(0)$, which preserves the initial rank.
 The projection matrix onto the subspace spanned by $Z(t)$ is $P'(t) := Z(t)(Z(t)^\top Z(t))^{-1}Z(t)^\top$.
 A direct calculation shows that $P'(t)$ also satisfies the Riccati equation \eqref{eq:OjaRiccati}.
 By setting $Z(0) = U(0)$, we ensure $P'(t) = P(t)$ for all $t$.
 This equivalence is powerful because $P'(t)$ has an explicit analytical form: